 Practicum is 140-160 hours of work experience in each a community and hospital pharmacy.
 We place students in practicum placements all over the country.

 Are there other special benefits/attributes of this program that should be noted?

-Instructors make every effort to assist students acclimatize to the online working format.
-The first week is spent in orientation to using online tools, Forums and Discussions for posting and retrieving assignments.
-In a short period of time students find they improve their typing, computer and internet skills.
-Students also develop “team skills” which transfer into their work place.
+Instructors make every effort to assist students with acclimatize to the online learning format.
+The first week of the program is spent in orientation using online tools to practice online learning concepts.
+Activities include the use of discussions for course communication and presentation as well as practice in retrieval and submission of assignments and exams.
+As an added benefit to learning online students find, they improve their typing, computer and research skills.
+Students also develop “team skills” which transfer well into their work place.

 Quotes from former students: